G-sharp major

-Its relative minor is E-sharp minor, which is usually replaced by F minor.
-Its parallel minor is G-sharp minor; its enharmonic equivalent is A-flat major.
+Its relative minor is E-sharp minor, which would be replaced by F minor.
+Its parallel minor is G-sharp minor.

 The G-sharp major scale is:

+Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
+The G-sharp harmonic major and melodic major scales are:

-Although G-sharp major is usually notated as the enharmonic key of A-flat major, because A-flat major has only four flats as opposed to G-sharp major's eight sharps (including the Fdouble sharp), it does appear as a secondary key area in several works in sharp keys, most notably in the Prelude and Fugue in C-sharp major from Johann Sebastian Bach's The Well-Tempered Clavier, Book 1.
+Although the enharmonic key of A-flat major is preferred because it has only four flats, compared with G-sharp major's eight sharps (including the Fdouble sharp), G-sharp major appears as a secondary key area in several works in sharp keys, most notably in the Prelude and Fugue in C-sharp major from Johann Sebastian Bach's The Well-Tempered Clavier, Book 1.
 The G-sharp minor prelude (and the fugue) from the same set ends with a Picardy third, on a G-sharp major chord.
 G-sharp major is tonicised briefly in several of Frédéric Chopin's nocturnes in C-sharp minor.
 A section in the second movement of Chopin's Piano Concerto No. 1 is in G-sharp major, although the key signature has four sharps.
 The end of the exposition of the second movement Charles-Valentin Alkan's Grande sonate 'Les quatre âges', subtitled Quasi-Faust, is in G-sharp major, albeit written with a six-sharp key signature (the movement opens in D-sharp minor and ends in F-sharp major).

-The final pages of A World Requiem by John Foulds are written in G-sharp major with its correct key signature shown in the vocal score including the F. The key signature is shown as in the LilyPond example with the scale above, starting with the C♯ and ending at the F.
+The final pages of A World Requiem by John Foulds are written in G-sharp major.
+The key signature is shown as in the example with the scale above, starting with the C♯ and ending at the Fdouble sharp (C♯, G♯, D♯, A♯, E♯, B♯, Fx).

+In tuning systems where the number of notes per octave is not a multiple of 12, notes such as G♯ and A♭ are not enharmonically equivalent, nor are the corresponding key signatures.
+These tunings can produce keys with no analogue in 12-tone equal temperament, which can require double sharps, double flats, or microtonal alterations in key signatures.
+For example, the key of G-sharp major, with eight sharps, is equivalent to A-flat major in 12-tone equal temperament, but in 19-tone equal temperament, it is equivalent to A-double-flat major instead, with 11 flats.